McIntosh's 12-channel MI1250 power amp offers impressive flexibility for any AV set-up

 The styling is typically McIntosh, complete with a black glass front panel and a silver trim to the unit.
 LEDs show which channels are in use on the display and just in case you were wondering, yes, there's an illuminated green McIntosh logo to match.

-The McIntosh MI1250 comes with a host of proprietary features to keep the electronics in good condition in the event of short-circuits and power overloads.
-Power Guard looks after your speakers to prevent overdrive.
-Sentry Guard will disengage the amp's output stage if needs be.
+The McIntosh MI1250 comes with a host of proprietary features to keep the electronics in good condition in the event of a short-circuit or power overload.
+Power Guard looks after your speakers to prevent overdrive while Sentry Guard can disengage the amp's output stage if required.

-Despite all the fun, if it's as good as McIntosh says, then it's to be plugged in once and forgotten about.
-If that happens, then you'll know it's doing its job just fine.

 MORE: